rs-workspace/release-butler/README.md

 1. Install the Release Butler GitHub App on your repository.
 2. Create `.github/release-butler.toml`
-3. Create an issue with the label `release-butler` (or the label specified in the configuration).
+3. Create an issue with the label `release-butler`.
 4. In the issue title, specify the new version (e.g., `v1.2.3`).
 5. In the issue body, provide the changelog details.
 6. Release Butler will automatically create a pull request with the version bump and changelog.